Item 9 Labs (OTC:INLB) and Remedent (OTCMKTS:REMI) Financial Analysis

 |N/A

-This is a summary of current recommendations and price targets for Remedent and Item 9 Labs, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Item 9 Labs and Remedent, as provided by MarketBeat.com.

 |Sell Ratings